 Why don't we turn the issue around and speak to young people in another language?
 That is the great challenge: to convert the results of the book into much more digestible products so that young people can be trained in media and information literacy.

 Willian Carballo is part of the Alfabeta Media Lab coordinating team and is director of the research department at the Escuela Mónica Herrera.
 Alfabeta Media Lab is an innovation laboratory for media and information literacy (MIL) created by the Escuela Mónica Herrera, the Universidad Centroamericana José Simeón Cañas (UCA El Salvador) and DW Akademie.
-This project is funded by the Federal Ministry for Economic Cooperation and Development.
+This project is funded by the German Federal Ministry for Economic Cooperation and Development (BMZ).